Kangra, Himachal Pradesh: Invasions of Nagarkot

-It is said that Mahmud of Ghazni looted the Shri Bajreshwari Mata Mandir(Temple).
+It is said that Mahmud of Ghazni looted the Shri Bajreshwari Mata Mandir (Temple).
 He also looted a fort in the region in 1009, but whether the fort of Kangra was taken or not is not yet historically verified.
 There were hundreds of well-defended forts that lay between Ghazni and Nagarkot fort, and so it highly unlikely that his looting expedition ever reached Kangra.
-Also, this claim is negated by historians who have cited various sources to say that the fort was impregnable and remained unconquered until the conquest by Emperor Jehangir in 1622.
+Also, this claim is negated by historians who have cited various sources to say that the fort was impregnable and remained unconquered until the conquest by Emperor Jahangir in 1622.

 The Katoch-Sikh battles and alliances against the Kingdom of Nepal

 The fort was recaptured by the Katoch Kings after Jehangir's death.
-Multiple battles ensued between the Sikh king Maharaja Ranjit Singh and the Katoch King Sansar Chand Katoch.
-But, while the war between the Sikhs and Katochs was taking place, the gates of Kangra fort were left open.
+Multiple battles ensued between the Sikh emperor Maharaja Ranjit Singh and the Katoch King Sansar Chand Katoch.
+But, while the war between the Sikhs and Katochs was taking place, the gates of Kangra Fort were left open.
 The Gurkha army entered the opened gates of Nagarkot fort in 1806.
 This forced an alliance between the battling Sikhs and Katochs, and both the armies re-captured the fort after a battle in 1809.
-Kangra stayed with the Katoch Kings until 1828 when Maharaja Ranjit Singh annexed it after Sansar Chand's death.
-Then after the Nepalese Gorkha Captured the Kangra until the British Came theirs.
-The fort and city were then captured by the British in 1846 and remained occupied until India's independence.
+Kangra stayed with the Katoch Kings until 1810 when Maharaja Ranjit Singh annexed it after Sansar Chand's death.
+Then after the Nepalese Gorkha Captured the Kangra until the British Came theirs.Greater Nepal was there from Tista river upto Kangda river in the west.
+And after the Sugauli Treaty around 1814, British seized Westernmost part of Nepal, which include present day Uttarakhand and the region from Uttarakhand's western border to Kangda river.These territories merged into British East India.There was no India, Pakistan or Bangladesh even formed.The fort and city were then captured by the British in 1846 and remained occupied until India's independence.
 The princely state of Kangra was merged in India in 1948 by the then titled Raja of Kangra-Lambagraon namely Raja Druv Dev Chand Katoch.